OPEN-NEXT/OKH-LOSH/MEETME.md

   - DB for standard parts (optional target for v1.0)
   - ideas for further DBs:
     - manufacturers (to enable decentralised production of OSH as manufacturer metadata can be mapped over OSH metadata (tolerances, dimensions, material etc.))
-    - funding programmes (matchmaking between funders and cool projects)
+    - funding programes (matchmaking between funders and cool projects)
     - scientific publications (e.g. in  cooperation with Journal of Open Hardware)
     - connection to Wikidata (to connect technical documentation with _real_ data :) )
 - standards are the backbone of this structure